-The next enrolment for Certificate II will be in Semester 1 2020.
+Enrolments are now open for PSP20218 Certificate II in Auslan, commencing in Semester 1 2020.

-PSP20218 Certificate II offers a basic introduction to signing in Auslan and is consistent with the Certificate II level of the Australian Qualifications Framework.
+PSP20218 Certificate II in Auslan offers a basic introduction to signing in Auslan and is consistent with the Certificate II level of the Australian Qualifications Framework.

 You will develop your ability to give and receive simple information in Auslan in personal, learning, employment, social and community contexts.
 Certificate II also provides you with the opportunity to apply your knowledge of Auslan structure and sign names in conversation, in a culturally appropriate way.

-The next enrolment for Certificate III will be in Semester 2 2019.
+The next enrolment for PSP30218 Certificate III in Auslan will be in Semester 2 2020.

 PSP30218 Certificate III is consistent with the Certificate III level of the Australian Qualifications Framework and offers the opportunity to learn how to sign using a range of contexts, and includes an understanding of Deaf community principles and practices.
 You will also develop your ability to use appropriate cultural and Auslan communication skills for problem solving and interactions.

-Certificate III provides you with the skills to express and discuss opinions on aspects of the history of Deaf people in Australia, along with using different visual communication skills and communicating concepts when a sign is not known by the person receiving the communication.
+PSP30218 Certificate III in Auslan provides you with the skills to express and discuss opinions on aspects of the history of Deaf people in Australia, along with using different visual communication skills and communicating concepts when a sign is not known by the person receiving the communication.